ricolab/TAD_Evolution/colocalisation_pValues/README.md

 # TAD_Evolution/colocalisation_pValues
-Repository containing code written by Marco Trevisan-Herraz in 2020-2021 to analyse the evidence of the colocalisation of gene ages in pre-defined genomic regions (such as TADs).
-Code tested in R 3.4.4
+Repository containing code written by Marco Trevisan-Herraz to analyse the evidence of the colocalisation of gene ages in pre-defined genomic regions (such as TADs).
+Code tested in R 3.4.4 and R 4.0.2.

 Steps to process the data: